American Protective League: Activities

 Teams of APL members conducted numerous raids and surveillance activities aimed at those who failed to register for the draft and at German immigrants who were suspected of sympathies for Germany.
 APL headquarters and the Justice Department in Washington often lost control over field operations, to the point that U.S. Attorneys and BOI agents, assisted by cadres of volunteers from the APL and other similar patriotic auxiliaries, pursued suspects of disloyalty on their own initiative and in their own manner.
 APL members "spotted violators of food and gasoline regulations, rounded up draft evaders in New York, disrupted Socialist meetings in Cleveland, broke strikes, [and] threatened union men with immediate induction into the army."
 In the most extraordinary cooperative action, thousands of APL members joined authorities in New York City for three days of checking registration cards.
 This resulted in more than 75,000 arrests, though fewer than 400 of those arrested were shown to be guilty of anything more than failing to carry their cards.
 APL agents, many of them female, worked undercover in factories and attended union meetings in hope of uncovering saboteurs and other enemies of the war effort.

 APL members were accused of acting as vigilantes, allegedly violating the civil liberties of American citizens, including so-called "anti-slacker raids" designed to round up men who had not registered for the draft.
 The APL was also accused of illegally detaining citizens associated with anarchist, labor, and pacifist movements.

-An APL report on its actions in the Northwest for five months in 1918 showed that among its 25 activities, its largest effort (some 10% of its activity), was in disrupting the IWW.
+An APL report on its actions in the Northwest for five months in 1918 showed that among its 25 activities, its largest effort (some 10% of its activity), was in disrupting the Industrial Workers of the World (IWW).
 Some IWW members had been involved in violent labor disputes and bomb plots against U.S. businessmen and government officials.
 In turn, the IWW alleged that APL members burgled and vandalized IWW offices and harassed IWW members.

+Other organizations

+During World War I, the APL was joined by many similar groups formed by civilians to fight against foreign infiltration and sabotage.
+The Anti Yellow Dog League was a youth organization composed of school boys over the age of ten, who sought out disloyal persons.
+Such leagues and societies branched across the nation.
+Other groups included the Knights of Liberty, Sedition Slammers, Terrible Threateners, Boy Spies of America, National Security League, and American Defense Society.